IX. STATE ACTIONS

 Resource:

-The Southeast is significantly underrepresented in utility funding for transportation electrification per person, representing 18 percent of the U.S. population but less than one percent of utility investment.
-When utilities are empowered to invest in developing “make-ready” infrastructure (which includes service connection upgrades and new supply infrastructure to bring power to the charging equipment) it dramatically reduces installation costs for site hosts.
+The Southeast is significantly underrepresented in utility funding for transportation electrification per capita, representing 18 percent of the U.S. population but approximately one percent of utility investment to date.
+States that have higher levels of utility investment tend to have stronger EV markets.
+These investments include “make-ready” infrastructure (which includes service connection upgrades and new supply infrastructure to bring power to the charging equipment), utility-owned and operated charging infrastructure, charging station rebates, incentives to promote equity and access, workplace charging, and fleet electrification including school and transit buses.

 Resources: